Pankho people

-The Pankhos (পাংখো), are a community inhabiting the Chittagong Hill Tracts of Bangladesh and also in India with a population of only 3,227 in Bangladesh according to the 1991 census.
-In the 1981 census they were 2440 in number.
-In Bangladesh, the Pankhos live in Barkal in Rangamati Hill District close to Mizoram.
+The Pankhos (পাংখো), are a community inhabiting the Chittagong Hill Tracts of Bangladesh and the western areas of Mizoram.
+They have a population of only 1,857 in Bangladesh according to the 2022 census.
+In Bangladesh, the Pankhos live in Rangamati Hill District.

 The Luseis and Pankhos belong to the Kuki-chin-mizo group of people.
 The Lushai Hills, which is now part of Mizoram, is their original homeland.
 Though the Luseis and Pankhos are identified as separate tribes, they are culturally very close to each other.
 Though the Luseis do not understand Pankho language, the latter understand the Lusei language.
 Both the tribes are known for their bravery, honesty and truthfulness.

+Geographical distribution

+According to the 2022 Bangladeshi census, there are 1,857 Pankho people in Bangladesh.
+Specifically, 1,398 (75.28%) Phanko live in Rangamati district.

 Religion and culture

 The Pankhos adopted Christianity during the British period and have adopted western dress and culture.